 Controller Cards

-All controllers feature one thing in common - the PipeBus port.
+All controllers feature one thing in common - the Ethernet port.
 This port is what allows Opus-Two controllers to communicate amongst one another.
-Unlike other control systems that require fiber optic tools, ethernet switches, and other complicated interconnects, this is simply a pair of wires with a shield.
-All controllers intended to go in a console have A/D inputs for potentiometers on them, a DisplayBus port, and MIDI ports.
+Unlike other control systems that require fiber optic tools, home made junctions, and other complicated interconnects, this is simply an adoption of the most common communication protocol in use on the planet.
+All controllers intended to go in a console have A/D inputs for potentiometers on them, RibFlex ports, and MIDI ports.

 It is worth noting that the controller cards in a given system are located in the places that the I/O cards are located (typically one in the console, one in each pipe chamber, etc.).
-The PipeBus connection to these cards is “parallel” – which means the PipeBus doesn’t have to go from card to card.
-This means there isn’t a certain order that they have to be connected, and wire doesn’t have to be run in circles around a church just to make the organ play.
-The PipeBus supports up to 256 controllers on one data bus (more than anyone will ever need).
+The Ethernet connection between all the locations typically uses a “Central Junction.”

 The current standard controller (the CVA) features Two MIDI In, Two MIDI Out, MIDI Thru, 12 analog inputs (for swell or crescendo shoes), two DisplayBus port to support up to four displays, and an pair of Opus-Two ports, which allows up to 20 I/O cards to be chained on each.
 The Opus-Two port has not changed since the beginning of the system, and all Input, Output, and I/O cards are supported on every controller.
 The controller features a default of 100,000 levels of memory and 1,000 tracks of record and playback.
 These numbers are not set in stone and can easily change, please contact us for custom or larger requirements.